GrvExplorer/5_React_Hard_Project/Instagram 2.0/README.md

 - User fun likes and saves
 - User Profile page
 - People Pages
+- Edit Profile of user
 - Follow and unfollow
 - See others save and likes
 - Root layout
 - Explore Page
 - Search Post
+- Other Sign in options

 ### My Progress